-Corpora te Governance Council recommendation Where a box below is ticked, we have followed the recommendation in full for the whole of the period above.
+Corpo rate Governance Council recommendation Where a box below is ticked, 4 we have followed the recommendation in full for the whole of the period above.
 We have disclosed this in our Corporate Governance Statement: Where a box below is ticked, we have NOT followed the recommendation in full for the whole of the period above.
-Our reasons for not doing so are:5 PRINCIP LE 3 - INSTIL A CULTURE OF ACTING LAWFULLY, ETHICALL Y AND RESPONSIBLY 3.1 A listed entity should articulate and disclose its values. and we have disclosed our values at: https://app.boartlongyear.com/brochures/Boart%20Longyear%20Vision%20and%20Values%202017.pdf □ set out in our Corporate Governance Statement 3.2 A listed entity should: (a) have and disclose a code of conduct for its directors, senior executives and employees; and (b) ensure that the board or a committee of the board is informed of any material breaches of that code. and we have disclosed our code of conduct at: https://www.boartlongyear.com/wp-content/uploads/1_BOART- COC_English2019.pdf set out in our Corporate Governance Statement 3.3 A listed entity should: (a) have and disclose a whistleblower policy; and (b) ensure that the board or a committee of the board is informed of any material incidents reported under that policy. and we have disclosed our retaliation and whistleblower policy at: https://www.boartlongyear.com/wp-content/uploads/Retaliation-and-whistleblower-Policy-1.pdf □ set out in our Corporate Governance Statement 3.4 A listed entity should: (a) have and disclose an anti-bribery and corruption policy; and (b) ensure that the board or committee of the board is informed of any material breaches of that policy. and we have disclosed our anti-bribery policy at: https://www.boartlongyear.com/wp-content/uploads/Anti-Bribery-Policy-1.pdf □ set out in our Corporate Governance Statement
+Our reasons for not doing so are: 5 PRINC IPLE 3 - INSTIL A CULTURE OF ACTING LAWFULLY, ETHICALLY Y AND RESPONSIBLY 3.1 A listed entity should articulate and disclose its values. ☑ and we have disclosed our values at: Boart Longyear Values □ set out in our Corporate Governance Statement 3.2 A listed entity should: (a) have and disclose a code of conduct for its directors, senior executives and employees; and (b) ensure that the board or a committee of the board is informed of any material breaches of that code. and we have disclosed our code of conduct at: Boart Longyear Code of Business Conduct □ set out in our Corporate Governance Statement 3.3 A listed entity should: (a) have and disclose a whistleblower policy; and (b) ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
+Image: Second system Image: Second system and we have disclosed our retaliation and whistleblower policy at: Retaliation and Whistleblower Policy set out in our Corporate Governance Statement 3.4 A listed entity should: (a) have and disclose an anti-bribery and corruption policy; and (b) ensure that the board or committee of the board is informed of any material breaches of that policy.
+Anti-Bribery Policy Set out in our Corporate Governance Statement